When market volatility ramps up, it can be tough to make sense of it all and pinpoint new investing opportunities.

 In fact, I see Charles’ and my styles as complementary, more so than opposing.
 And our success is by no means mutually exclusive.

-When I developed my proprietary Green Zone Ratings model, I included three “fundamental” factors for stocks: value, quality and growth.
+When I developed my proprietary Stock Power Ratings model, I included three “fundamental” factors for stocks: value, quality and growth.

 Those fundamental factors are meant to balance out the other three, more “technical” or price-based factors that round out our model: momentum, size and volatility.

-And even though I’ve relied solely on my momentum algorithms to run an options-trading service since 2012, I find myself hunting for value plays at deep discounts … and high-quality companies … and “growth” plays … as I’m deciding which stocks Charles and I will add to the Green Zone Fortunes portfolio each month.
+And even though I’ve relied solely on my momentum algorithms to run an options-trading service since 2012, I find myself hunting for value plays at deep discounts … and high-quality companies … and “growth” plays … as we’re deciding which stocks Charles and I will add to the Green Zone Fortunes model portfolio each month.

 And you know what … Charles does just as much work “across the aisle,” so to speak — looking for small companies (size factor) in strong trends (momentum) with smooth returns (volatility).

-Charles even revealed a guideline he follows in a recent chat: “I’ll only consider a stock if it Green Zone Ratings momentum score is above 50.”
+Charles even revealed a guideline he follows in a recent chat: “I’ll only consider a stock if its Stock Power Ratings momentum score is above 50.”

 Of course, that made me super proud.